Regulators investigate "unsafe" NY natural gas line

 PHMSA, which is part of the Department of Transportation, requested that Millennium operate the pipeline at a reduced pressure last month, and the reduction remains in place until further notice, according to the Millennium website.

-Colombia Gas Transmission is making a weld assessment on the line, which is expected to be completed in two weeks, a company spokeswoman said on Friday.

-"We would not operate a pipeline if we did not believe that it could be done so safely," she said.
-A PHMSA spokesman said that PHMSA and the company are undergoing "informal consultation" about the pipeline.

 The Millennium Pipeline is a 182-mile system extending from Independence in Steuben County, New York to Buena Vista in Rockland County, New York.
-It can deliver up to 525 million cubic feet per day of supply.
+It can deliver up to 525 dekatherms (525 million cubic feet) per day of supply.

-Millennium is jointly owned by NiSource Inc business unit NiSource Gas Transmission & Storage, and affiliates of National Grid and DTE Energy.

-(Reporting by Edward McAllister and Eileen Moustakis; Editing by Alden Bentley and Sofina Mirza-Reid)
+Millennium is jointly owned by NiSource Inc (NI.N) business unit NiSource Gas Transmission & Storage, and affiliates of National Grid (NG.L) and DTE Energy (DTE.N).
+(Reporting by Edward McAllister and Eileen Moustakis; Editing by Alden Bentley)